 Once that’s done, you’re ready to put the finishing touches on your video and produce.
 Feel free to add more blocks, add text, or select music from our library that fits the mood of your stop motion video.
 When you’re ready, produce your video and share it with the world!

 Now that you know how to make your stop motion video, it’s time to start brainstorming!
 We’ve put together a few ideas and examples to help inspire you.
+For even more inspiration, check out our post on 7 easy stop motion video ideas for business.

 Our first idea has everything to do with your product or service.
 Come up with ideas for how you can make what you’re selling stand out with the motion of stop motion.
-As part of our recent Brand Camp event, pro photographer Vanessa Joy and Animoto Senior Marketing Manager Sally Sargood created the following video for NYC café Bluestone Lane.
+As part of a Brand Camp event, pro photographer Vanessa Joy and Animoto Senior Marketing Manager Sally Sargood created the following video for NYC café Bluestone Lane.

 The video not only features a fun Photo Burst up front, using the Bluestone Lane cup.
 But it incorporates stop motion at the end when a cup of coffee seems to empty on its own.
 How did they do it?
 They carefully used a straw to sip out a little bit of coffee at a time in between shots.